 6. Retain and if safe to do so, gather all documents possible to support the items listed in your inventory of loss such as invoices, receipts, financial statements, tax returns and so on.
 If you don’t have that paperwork, start contacting those in a position to supply copies of those documents (ie. relevant retailers, your accountant, the ATO etc).

-To discuss Flood cover, Contact Us today.
+To discuss Flood cover with a Qualified Professional Insurance Broker, Contact Us today.